sangkilc/ICSE-2020-SV-Handbook/README.md

         - After a question has been *explicitly* answered by the presenter, [mark it as answered](https://help.sli.do/985101-What-are-archived-and-answered-questions?r=1#archive)).
         - NOTE: Slido automatically flags questions with inappropriate content, e.g. profanity.
 You do not need to worry about this.
         - If a question is posted that is not about the presentation, but a technical issue or question, if you cannot immediately answer/resolve the question yourself, ask the participant asking the question to post their question on the `#help` or `#technical-support` channels on Slack.
         - When a talk is over.
 Move remaining questions to a paper-specific pop-up chat in clowdr, which can be accessed by clicking the paper title underneath the youtube video, before archiving them.
+Also copy them to the public room channel in Slack, including if possible the title of the presentation, the name of the presenter, and the name of the people who posted each question.
     * SV3, SV4, SV5 (if not backing up an SV in one of the rooms)
         - Take questions from the `#help` and `#technical-support` channel.
         - If necessary, you will make an individual connection with a person and troubleshoot their problems (mostly audio/video issues).
         - If you have a question or problem that you cannot resolve yourself, you can ask for help on your timeband channel (e.g. `#sv-pacific`).
-        - If you have spare time, then advertise talks on social media.
+        - If you have spare time, then advertise talks on social media and "mingle" in some of the online virtual rooms on Clowdr.

 - `T2`: Live casting runs (same as T1)